majdf4/autotyper/README.md

 # Autotyper installation:

-donwload the python script, and simply run.
+donwload the python script, and simply open cmd, and run it from cmd.